cfpb/capital-framework/packages/cf-layout/usage.md

 an optional call to action, and a static or video visual.
 They are intended to be used in a main content column next to a sidebar.

-Text is full width & displayed above the visual in the default/mobile view.
+Text is full width and displayed above the visual in the default/mobile view.
+When creating a static image for the visual, it should be 1076px × 606px (a 16:9 aspect ratio), which is 2x the rendered width at the maximum size at which the visual will be seen (on a 600px wide display).

 At larger screen sizes, the image moves to the right of the text, occupying a fixed width of 270px (equal to 3 of 12 columns at max page width).
-When creating a static image for the visual, it should be 1076px × 606px (a 16:9 aspect ratio), which is 2x the rendered with at the maximum size at which the visual will be seen (on a 600px wide display).

-By default, the image is anchored on its left when the FCM is viewed on a screen larger than 600px where the visual area is restricted to 270px.
+By default, the left edge of the image is anchored to the left side of the visual's 270px-wide area, and the right side is cropped off.
-The right side is cropped and the left remains in view at all screen sizes.
+The height of the visual area decreases as screen size increases, resulting in slightly different image cropping at different screen sizes, but the left edge of the image remains anchored in view.
 See below for modifiers that change the image anchoring.

 <section class="o-featured-content-module">